danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 ##### When the Quantity Is Greater

-When the quantity of an item on the aggregate list is greater than the quantity of the list item being removed, the quantity and notes are updated on the aggregate list item.
+When the quantity of an item on the aggregate list is greater than the quantity of the list item being removed, the quantity is updated on the aggregate list item.

 The quantity of the aggregate list item is reduced by the amount of the quantity of the item being removed.
-The notes are also updated to remove the notes associated with the item being removed.
-For example, if the aggregate list item's notes are `"notes 1 -- notes 2"` and the item being removed has notes `"notes 1"`, then the notes should be changed to `" -- notes 2"`.
-These straggling values can be cleaned up in the [list item model](#list-item-model-requirements).
+Since aggregate list items have no `notes` value, this value is not changed.

 #### Editing an Item on a Child List

 There are three values that can be edited on a child list item: `notes`, `quantity`, and `unit_weight`.
 Any or all may be updated at a given time.
 The aggregate list values can be updated using the `#update_item_from_child_list` method.
-In order to call this method, you'll need to know four things:
+In order to call this method, you'll two arguments:

 * The `description` of the item being edited (to find on the aggregate list - remember that description should not be editable)
-* The change in quantity, if any (should be negative if the quantity was reduced, positive if it was increased, and zero if it did not change)
-* The new `unit_weight` (can be set to either `nil` or the old `unit_weight` value if the value hasn't changed)
-* The old `notes` value
-* The new `notes` value
+* A hash of changed attributes, with possible key/value pairs as follows:
+  * `quantity: { to: <initial>, from: <final> }`
+  * `unit_weight: { to: <final> }`

+Either or both of the keys in the `changed_attributes` hash may be missing or blank.
+Note that, for the `quantity` value, the initial and final values are the initial and final quantities of the _regular_ list item, not the aggregate list item.

 The method will raise an `Aggregatable::AggregateListError` if called on a regular list or if the item being edited does not appear on the aggregate list.

 ##### Updating the Quantity

-Once the item is found on the aggregate list, its `quantity` will be _increased_ by the value of the `delta_quantity` argument passed in.
-It is important that this value be negative if the `quantity` is to be reduced.
+Once the item is found on the aggregate list, its `quantity` will be _increased_ by the difference between `quantity[:to]` and `quantity[:from]`.
+If `quantity[:to]` < `quantity[:from]`, the difference will be negative and the `quantity` therefore decreased.

 ##### Updating the Notes

-Once the item is found on the aggregate list, its `notes` value will be updated if there is a difference between the old and new values passed in.
-If the old value is changed, it will be replaced in the aggregate list item notes.
-If the value is changed to a blank or `nil` value, then the old value will be removed from the aggregate list item notes.
+In the past, the aggregate list item also tracked notes from items on its child lists.
+However, this functionality proved too complex and buggy, and it was easier just to remove it.
+Now, `notes` values are ignored when adding, updating, or removing items from aggregate lists.

 ##### Updating the Unit Weight

-If the unit weight has been updated and the new value is `nil`, nothing will happen.
-Once set, `unit_weight` can be changed to another valid value but not unset.

-If the unit weight value has been updated and the new value is numeric and greater than or equal to zero, the unit weight will be updated not only on the requested list item and corresponding aggregate list item, but on all items that match the description and belong to the same game.
+If the unit weight value has been updated and the new value is either (a) `nil` or (b) numeric and at least zero, the unit weight will be updated not only on the requested list item and corresponding aggregate list item, but on all items that match the description and belong to the same game.
 This is to make sure that list items don't get out of sync with the aggregate list while still enabling `unit_weight` to be edited.
+If `unit_weight[:to]` is set to `nil`, the unit weight will be unset on all corresponding list items.

 ## List Model Requirements